-Stakeholder mapping for your intranet project: What it is & how to identify key players (Free template)
+Stakeholder mapping for your intranet project: How to identify and engage key stakeholders

 by Yvonne Harris